m8kin/course_udacity_git/README.md

 # Git Code

 To create/initialise a new repository inside a new local folder.
 This will create a new folder **.git** in the Working Directory which houses all the information about the Repository.
+It will also create a **master** barnch
 ```
 git init
 ```